buraglio/draft-buraglio-6man-rfc6724-update/draft-buraglio-6man-rfc6724-update.md

         org:
     date:

---- note Lorem Ipsum
+--- note

 --- abstract

 The behavior of ULA addressing as defined by [](RFC6724) is preferred below legacy IPv4 addressing, thus rendering ULA IPv6 deployment functionally unusable in IPv4 / IPv6 dual-stacked environments.
 This behavior is counter to the operational behavior of GUA IPv6 addressing on nearly all modern operating systems that leverage a preference model based on [](RFC6724).
-This document outlines buth the operational implications of section section 10.6 of [](RFC6724) as described in [](draft-ietf-v6ops-ula) and updates the process to better suit operational deployment and management of Unique Local Addressing (ULA) in production.
+This document outlines both the operational implications of section section 10.6 of [](RFC6724) as described in [](draft-ietf-v6ops-ula) and updates the process to better suit operational deployment and management of Unique Local Addressing (ULA) in production.

 --- middle

-Introduction
+# Introduction
 ============

 In modern IPv4 / IPv6 dual-stacked environments, ULA addressing and GUA IPv6 addressing exhibit opposite behavior, which creates difficulties in deployments